 Depending on what state your SSD is currently in, whether it’s already been initialized and have partitions on it, or is still entirely brand new and not initialized yet, the steps to properly format a new SSD to make it usable may vary.

 You do not need pay for and install any third party software to format a SSD drive.
-You can format or manage your disk drives easily using Disk Management – a built-in tool that comes with Windows 10.
+You can format or manage your disk drives easily using Disk Management – a built-in tool that comes with Windows 11 or Windows 10.

-To check whether your SSD is initialized, search for and open Disk Management from the Windows 10 search bar.
+To check whether your SSD is initialized, search for and open Disk Management from the Start menu in Windows.
 In the Disk Management, check on the bottom part to see if there is any Disk that shows “Not Initialized“.

-- If your SSD shows “not initialized”, follow the 2 simple steps below to initialize and format your new SSD to make it visible and usable in Windows 10.
+- If your SSD shows “not initialized”, follow the 2 simple steps below to initialize and format your new SSD to make it visible and usable in Windows 11 or Windows 10.

 - If your SSD already have partitions on it, you can skip to this section to learn how to quickly format an existing SSD partition.

 For a brand new SSD you’ve freshly unboxed, it will usually be in a state called “not initialized” where it’s still not visible and usable in Windows.
 You need to initialize the SSD first before you can create new volume on it and format it.
 To initialize a SSD, follow the steps below.

 Click Start, search for and open Disk Management.
 Right-click on the Disk that shows “Unknown” and “Not Initialized“, then select “Initialize Disk“.

 On the next prompt, you will be asked to select a partition style for the selected disks.